 The National Cancer Institute (NCI) supports both investigator-initiated research and large, directed interdisciplinary and multidisciplinary programs as a comprehensive strategy to unravel the components and complexities of multiple risk factors for cancer, understand specific types of cancer based on their molecular characteristics, and develop rationally designed interventions to prevent, detect, diagnose, and treat cancer and to predict patient response to therapy.
-The issuance of Funding Opportunity Announcements (FOA) as a Program Announcement (PA) or Request for Applications (RFA) is an important method for rapidly expanding new research areas that have been identified as high priority areas for the NCI or to implement new initiatives identified in the NCI Strategic Plan and Bypass Budget (https://obf.cancer.gov/financial/plan.htm).
+The issuance of Funding Opportunity Announcements (FOA) as Requests for Applications (RFA) is an important method for rapidly expanding new research areas that have been identified as high priority areas for the NCI or to implement new initiatives identified in the NCI Strategic Plan and Bypass Budget (http://obf. cancer.gov/financial/plan.htm).